LoginRadius/engineering-portal/content/engineering/guest-post/how-to-implement-jwt-authentication-in-deno/index.md

 You should see `Application is listening on port: 8080`

-Now, in your `routes` folder, create a file called `allRoutes.ts`, and set up your router by importing `Router` from the oak url, then create an instance of the router and export the default router.
+Now, in your `routes` folder, create a file called `allRoutes.ts`, and set up your router by importing `Router` from the oak URL, then create an instance of the router and export the default router.

 `routes.allRoutes.ts`